baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 8
 hello world
 ```
-If you had attempted to do `var + var` in the previous example without using `boost::get<type>` then the computer wouldn't know which of the types in the original variable declaration you would want the variable to be interpreted as.
+If you had attempted to do `var + var` in the previous example without using `get<type>` then the computer wouldn't know which of the types in the original variable declaration you would want the variable to be interpreted as.

+###`apply_visitor`
 Another thing that Boost.Variant can do is send a variable to a function.
 <!--
 to a function, or...
 -->
 When the variable is sent to a function, it can have different actions done to the variable depending on its type.
-This is used with `boost::apply_visitor()` that takes two arguments within its parenthesis.
+This is used with `apply_visitor()` that takes two arguments within its parenthesis.
 <!--
 (link to something explaining how to use boost::apply_visitor())
 -->